fabacab/SimpleSpoofMAC/README.md

 This script works by finding your Macintosh computer's "Wi-Fi" network interface card (NIC) and randomizing its "hardware"/"ethernet"/"link-local"/"MAC" address each time you restart your computer.
 The script is currently smart enough to work regardless of whether your Airport card is assigned the `en0` or `en1` interface device names, as long as the Airport card is called "`Wi-Fi`" in your Network System Preference pane.

 Optionally, this script can also randomize your computer's various host names.
 Consistent host names can reveal your identity regardless of MAC address randomization.
-On a Mac OS X system, host names include:
+On a macOS system, host names include:

-* the "Computer Name" (used to for various "user-friendly" name purposes such as AFP- or SMB-based file sharing),
+* the "Computer Name" (used for various "user-friendly" name purposes such as AFP- or SMB-based file sharing),
 * the "Local Host Name" (used as the network name for a local subnet, e.g., Bonjour/mDNS service auto-discovery),
 * the "Host Name" (used as the system's own, non-networked name such as in command line prompts)